w3c/html-ruby/explainers/ruby-tts.md

 Also, even if phonetic ruby is the most common case, there are also other uses.
-Sometimes, ruby is used to to give non-phonetic supplemental information: a mnemonic atop of phone number, dates of birth and death atop a person's name in a history book, a translation into a different language,
+Sometimes, ruby is used to give non-phonetic supplemental information: a mnemonic atop of phone number, dates of birth and death atop a person's name in a history book, a translation into a different language,